-Welcome to the first post in our new series of bag making tips, brought to you each month by Dianna Leckner!
+Welcome to the first post in our new series of bag making tips, brought to you by Dianna Leckner!
 I am so happy to be able to present these tips to you here on the Blog.

 Dianna's first post is all about achieving the perfect top-stitching and i must say hers is definitely that!!
 Over to you Dianna:-